Lewis and Louisiana host Troy - WTOP News

 BOTTOM LINE: Louisiana hosts Troy after Joshua Lewis scored 26 points in Louisiana’s 85-79 win against the UL Monroe Warhawks.

-Dowd is averaging 15.7 points, 10.3 rebounds and 1.6 steals for the Trojans.
-Theo Seng is averaging 15.0 points over the last 10 games.
+Thomas Dowd is shooting 39.8% from beyond the arc with 2.3 made 3-pointers per game for the Trojans, while averaging 15.7 points, 10.3 rebounds and 1.6 steals.
+Theo Seng is averaging 15 points and 6.4 rebounds over the last 10 games.

 LAST 10 GAMES: Ragin’ Cajuns: 3-7, averaging 61.0 points, 29.0 rebounds, 12.6 assists, 5.3 steals and 3.6 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 64.5 points per game.